+What is NATO?
 Trace NATO’s history and learn how the organization’s mission has evolved over seventy years, from the end of World War II to Russia’s war in Ukraine.

 As World War II ended and the relationship between the Soviet Union and other Allied powers deteriorated, the United States, Canada, and a group of ten European countries organized themselves for a new geopolitical reality.
 In 1949, they created the North Atlantic Treaty Organization (NATO), an alliance with the aim of preserving a free, integrated, and democratic Europe, particularly against the Soviet Union.